JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/quick-documentation-go-doc-comments/index.md

 leadin: |
     Go 1.19 has added support for links, lists, and new headings in doc comments.
 Now GoLand also supports these new features.

-    Clicking on doc links leads to the referenced element, while clicking on a text link leads to a text-link definition.
+    Clicking on doc links leads to the referenced element while clicking on a text link leads to a text-link definition.

     Both text and doc links are rendered as links in the _Quick Documentation_ popup and the _Documentation_ tool window.